sst/guide/_chapters/deploy-a-serverless-app-with-dependencies.md

 Say you add a new SNS topic in `billing-api` service and you want the `notify-job` service to subscribe to that topic.
 The first deployment after the change, will again fail if all the services are deployed concurrently.
 You need to deploy the `billing-api` service first, and then deploy the `notify-job` service.

 We are almost ready to deploy our extended notes app.
 But before we can do that, let's configure our environments.

-TODO: MOVE THE FOLLOWING SECTION TO AFTER THE ENVIRONMENTS HAVE BEEN CONFIGURED IN SEED

 ### Deploying through a CI